ow3org/ts-starter/README.md

 npx degit openweblabs/ts-starter my-pkg cd my-pkg

-# ensure you also now update your vite.config.ts with your library name

  # if you don't have pnpm installed, run `npm i -g pnpm`
 pnpm i # install all deps
-pnpm dev # starts the local server at http://localhost:3333 & watches for changes pnpm build # builds the library for production-ready use
+pnpm build # builds the library for production-ready use
 ```